industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 Actually, the more commits the better.
 Committing can be understood as "saving" our changes to the version control system, which also creates a "checkpoint" we can roll our project back to at any point in time.
-The changes in the commits are still only local, i.e., on our own machine.
+The changes in the commits are still only local, i.e., on our own local machine.
 To integrate them into our fork on GitHub, or the DESDEO upstream, we would have to push them first.

 ### Pushing changes to our fork